gagarine/illustratorToCSS/README.markdown

 #Usage

 - Download the script
-- In illustrator select an item
+- In Adobe Illustrator, select an item
-- In illustrator Files -> Scripts -> Other Scripts.. and open the script
+- Go to Files -> Scripts -> Other Scripts… and open the script

 Voilà!